FAQ about therapy

 Q. How do I schedule an appointment?

-A. You can request an appointment with Andrew online using the form on this page or call (212) 203-7072.
-You can schedule an appointment with a staff therapist on this page.
+A. You can request an appointment on this page.
 You can also use the form at the top of that page to be matched with a therapist.

 Q. How do I cancel or reschedule an appointment?

 Contact your therapist using their individual phone number or email.
-Do not call the practice director or administrative assistant.
-Staff therapists’ contact info can be found on this page.
-Practice director Andrew Triska’s contact info can be found on this page.
+Do not call practice director Andrew Triska or practice manager Gemma Barbaro.
+All staff therapists’ contact info can be found on this page.

 Q. What’s your cancellation policy?